Why this page exists

 Journalism and professional editing (ongoing)

-2. Require pattern-level evidence — not just a number — before escalating.
+- Ask for pattern-level evidence before escalation.
 The WROITER Diagnostic shows what it flagged and why.

 Run your own check